 The Assessment Process

-Applications received shall initially go through an eligibility and good governance check, based on the information provided in Part 1 of the application form which covers Sections A, B and C.
+Applications received shall initially go through an eligibility check, based on the information provided in Sections 1, 2 & 3 of the application form.

 0 - Very little, very weak or irrelevant evidence presented